-1 NRS 193.130(e) defines a category E felony as "a felony for which a court shall sentence a convicted person to imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 4 years.
+years.
 Except as otherwise provided in paragraph (b) of subsection 1 of NRS 176A.100, upon sentencing a person who is found guilty of a category E felony, the court shall suspend the execution of the sentence and grant probation to the person upon such conditions as the court deems appropriate.
 Such conditions of probation may include, but are not limited to, requiring the person to serve a term of confinement of not more than 1 year in the county jail.
 In addition to any other penalty, the court may impose a fine of not more than \$5,000, unless a greater penalty is authorized or required by statute".

-- 25. In a specific intent crime, a defendant must intend to bring about the social harm that is the target of the statute; here it would be to intentionally interfere with the performance of the duty of any "elections official". - 26.
-Specific intent lies when a person consciously desires a result, whatever the likelihood of that result happening from his conduct; and (2) when he knows that that result is practically certain to follow from his conduct, whatever his desire may be as to that result").
-W. LaFave, Substantive Criminal Law § 5.2(a) (3d. ed.
-2017) - 27.
-An" attempt" in SB 406, subsection 2 requires "an intent to do an act or to bring about a certain consequence which would in law amount to a crime."
-LaFave, Substantive Criminal Law § 11.3. - 28.
-In Order to charge someone with a criminal offense under SB 406, the Government would have to demonstrate that an individual, even a lawfully entitled poll observer OR election official intended on interfering with the performance of an "elections official". - 29.
-Additionally, in subsection 2 of SB 406, an individual can be charged for violating subsection 1, not only at a polling or election place, but anywhere geographically where an "election official" is. - 30.
-SB 406 is not divisible because it merely lists alternative means of committing the same crime, which is interference with an election official.
-However, based on the nature of SB 406 and the overbreadth and vague manner it is drafted, it is clear that in order to provide any culpability over a defendant, a "substantial step" analysis will be necessary for adjudication. - 31.
-To constitute a substantial step, a potential Defendant conduct "must go beyond mere preparation and must be strongly corroborative of the firmness of a defendant's criminal intent."
+27. In Order to charge someone with a criminal offense under SB 406, the Government would have to demonstrate that an individual, even a lawfully entitled poll observer (watcher) intended on interfering with the performance of an "elections official" (which may or may not be a fellow poll observer or poll worker; or any set of individuals executing their duties as an 'election official".

+28. Additionally, in subsection 2 of SB 406, an individual can be charged for violating subsection 1, not only at a polling or election place, but anywhere geographically where an "election official" is.

+29. SB 406 is not divisible because it merely lists alternative means of committing the same crime, which is interference with an election official.
+However, based on the nature of SB 406 and the overbreadth and vague manner it is drafted, it is clear that in order to provide any culpability over a defendant, a "substantial step" analysis will be necessary for adjudication.

+30. To constitute a substantial step, a potential Defendants conduct "must go beyond mere preparation and must be strongly corroborative of the firmness of a defendant's criminal intent."
 United States v.
 Smith, 962 F.2d 923, 930 (9th Cir.
 1992) (quotations omitted).
-That is,

-"the defendant's conduct must (1) advance the criminal purpose charged, and (2) provide some verification of the existence of that purpose."
+That is, "the defendant's conduct must (1) advance the criminal purpose charged, and (2) provide some verification of the existence of that purpose."
 United States v.
 Goetzke, 494 F.3d 1231, 1235-36 (9th Cir.
 2007) (per curiam) (quoting Walters v.
 Maass, 45 F.3d 1355, 1358-59 (9th Cir.
 1995)).

-- 32. On its face, SB 406 is an absolute contradiction with the intent of NRS 293.274, allowing the public to observe election operations.
-Furthermore, SB 406, deliberately creates a classification of a crime, for lawful oversight on the subjective view of a purported victim of whether that victim felt intimidation or undue influence. - 33.
-The sole purpose behind NRS 293.274 is to allow for public oversight and transparency over elections, and the ability for public poll observers (along with ballot processing location observers) to enable corrective measures be taken when there are deviations from lawful election processes. - 34.
-SB 406 subverts the purpose of NRS 293.274 by criminalizing legal behavior focusing not on the intent to ensure "elections officials" take corrective measures when there is a deviation from the legal standards- but on whether the person corrected for said deviation, feels "intimidated" by ensuring they to do so. - 35.
-This statutory provision not only imposes its own state of mind requirement, but also requires that the underlying predicate offense itself have a certain elevated state of mind.
-Shifting the burden of proof of scienter on a Defendant is unconstitutional ab initio. - 36.
-The Supreme Court has held laws unconstitutional when they do not define offenses with enough specificity.
+31. On it's face, SB 406 is an absolute contradiction with the intent of NRS 293.274, allowing the public to observe election operations.
+Furthermore, SB 406, deliberately creates a classification of a crime, for lawful oversight on the subjective view of a purported victim of whether that victim felt intimidation or undue influence.

+32. The sole purpose behind NRS 293.274 is to allow for public oversight and transparency over elections, and the ability for public poll observers (along with ballot processing location observers) to enable corrective measures be taken when there are deviations from lawful election processes.

+33. SB 406 subverts the purpose of NRS 293.274 by criminalizing legal behavior focusing not on the intent to ensure "elections officials" take corrective measures when there is a deviation from the legal standards- but on whether the person corrected for said deviation, feels "intimidated" by ensuring they to do so.

+34. This statutory provision not only imposes its own state of mind requirement, but also requires that the underlying predicate offense itself have a certain elevated state of mind.

+35. The Supreme Court has held laws unconstitutional when they do not define offenses with enough specificity.
 Lanzetta v.
 New Jersey, 306 U.S. 451 (1939); Edelman v.
 California, 344 U.S. 357 (1953).